 Combat is handled quite well.
 The combat is action based with telegraphs and markers for enemy attacks.
 It lacks the finesse of a game like Guild Wars 2 but is fairly enjoyable.
 In part due to the limited number of skills you can equip on your skill bar.

 The game doesn’t have a gear score.
 Virtually everything you find will be for your current gear level.
 Once you get to Champion Points 160 gear is then end game as the game no longer scales gear up anymore.
 Champion Points are earned after max level and essentially allow you to spec up your character with additional skills and stats.
 They can take a fair while to earn to 160 although they are account based.

-In fact the game has level and progression for pretty much everything.
+In fact the game has progression for pretty much everything, both vertical (character level, item level etc.) and horizontal (skill shards).
 Your characters level, your 3 class skill trees, weapon, armour or other skill lines including guilds and DLC, crafting, mounts, backpack and storage and so on.
 Levelling even one character in all these areas will take a very, very, very long time.
 Like the main Elder Scrolls you level up skills by using them.

 The game feels like an Elders Scrolls game.
 The gameplay, lore, world, User Interface all feel spot on.
 I do think it is popular to bash this game which isn’t based always on fact.
 In some ways this game does things better than the mainline games.
 Combat and crafting are much better, for example.

 The race and class system is very flexible and again as a solo player allows for some truly creative freedom rather than being stuck to certain play styles.
 However any serious end game play in groups or guilds usually resolves around certain race/class builds.